CT Coronary Angiography Test (CTCA)

 How long does a CTCA go for?

-The actual scan time for a CTCA is typically around 10 to 15 minutes, but the entire procedure, including preparation, may take around an hour.
+The actual CTCA scan procedure takes about 10 to 15 minutes, but the entire procedure, including preparation, may take around an hour.
 This includes the time needed for inserting the IV for contrast dye and any pre-scan instructions.

 Your CTCA Results